 The life story of the Buddha stands out in religious literary history as a powerful example of how one human being transformed his relationship to dukkha and discovered a way to live sourced with boundless compassion, love, and wisdom.
 This course will guide participants through the life story of the Buddha as a paradigm for exploring how to be in relationship with those reactive emotional forces, both internal and external, that keep us from accessing and responding from our own innate place of refuge – a way of being unconditioned by reactivity.

-In addition to exploring our own interpretive encounters with the Buddha’s story, we will draw on insights into the perspectives and sensibilities of the awakened person as described in Steven Batchelor’s Beyond Buddhism.
+In addition to exploring our own interpretive encounters with the Buddha’s story, we will draw on insights into the perspectives and sensibilities of the awakened person as described in Steven Batchelor’s After Buddhism.
 We will focus on how the metaphorical descriptions of the Buddha’s experience of encountering “Mara” under the Bodhi tree on the night of his enlightenment provide a practical template for re-configuring our usually reactive experience of and relationship to, the difficult situations, emotions, and energies that we encounter in our daily lives.

 This course combines close textual study with contemplative and meditation practice for a unique encounter with the Buddha as human being, archetype, inspiration, and embodiment of wisdom and compassion.